allure-framework/allure-teamcity/README.md

 ## Download

-You can grab the latest version of Allure TeamCity from [bintray][bintray].
+You can grab the latest version of Allure TeamCity from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/8988-allure).

 ## Documentation